-Once in every college generation since 1924, the faculty performs Lewis Carroll's Alice in Wonderland for the students.
+Once in every college generation since 1924, the faculty and staff perform Lewis Carroll's Alice in Wonderland for the students.
 Students are hard-pressed to identify their elaborately costumed instructors who act out this literary fantasy.
-The next performance is scheduled for early 2016.
+The next performance is scheduled for early 2020.

-Each year as the spring semester comes to a close, Meredith celebrates the achievements of its outstanding students at an annual Academic and Leadership Awards program.
-College-wide academic and leadership awards are presented.
+Each year as the spring semester comes to a close, Meredith celebrates the achievements of its outstanding women at an annual Academic and Leadership Awards program.
+College-wide academic and leadership awards are presented to outstanding students.

 In addition, many departments and schools host awards ceremonies scheduled during the second semester.
 A number of those events, as well as the Undergraduate Research Conference, are held on a day of Celebrating Student Achievement, a tradition begun in 2003 through the cooperation of the Divisions of Academic and College Programs.